Respect grows when we recognize

 The Three Capacities at the Heart of the Work

-From Me to We focuses on developing three essential capacities:
+From Me to We focuses on three human capacities:

 Awareness